devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/17-find-files.md

 `find / -name passwd`{{execute}}

-This command searches through all the directories as we have given the location as / . you will find many files
+This command searches through all the directories as we have given the location as `/ `.
+You will find many files.

 `find /etc -name passwd`{{execute}}